 Drop the ego.

 Really, just drop it.
-You can not, and I have never met or heard of a teacher in martial arts suggesting anyone can, just pick this stuff up and learn by yourself.
+It might seem strong but you can not, and I have never met or heard of a teacher in martial arts suggesting anyone can, just pick this stuff up and learn by yourself.
 There are so many little details that we must be aware of.
 Books and videos are a nice resource but they are not the primary place to learn something so alive as samurai sword fighting.
 It sounds strong, but the attitude that we can learn techniques of swordsmanship without a teacher is just wrong.
 You can learn something, but it will be very incomplete.
 It just easily becomes an excuse to never get involved with a real teacher and school.
 Whatever you teach yourself will be a very pale shadow of what someone is learning from a competent teacher.
 I do not want to discourage anyone from learning martial arts.
 I do, however, want to discourage bad ideas that just lead to a waste of time and increase of personal injury.

 Patterning your own movements with your teacher is great, and part of the learning process but that takes a long time and a lot of adjustments to get the movements down.
 Getting to a satisfactory point takes a lot of time and correction from a competent teacher.
 Time means years, not days or weeks.
 Watching a video over and over of a random video on the internet is not going to teach you something useful in the end.